ueberdosis/tiptap/docs/src/docPages/api/editor.md

 })
 ```

+You can use that to hook into event handlers and pass - for example - a custom paste handler, too.

 ### Parse options
 Passed content is parsed by ProseMirror.
 To hook into the parsing, you can pass `parseOptions` which are then handled by [ProseMirror](https://prosemirror.net/docs/ref/#model.ParseOptions).